Tommy Robinson: 2018 imprisonment

-Robinson was jailed and later released in mid-2018 for almost collapsing the Huddersfield grooming gang trial.

-On 25 May 2018, Robinson was arrested for a breach of the peace while live streaming outside Leeds Crown Court during the trial of the Huddersfield grooming gang on which reporting restrictions had been ordered by the judge.
-Following Robinson's arrest, Judge Geoffrey Marson QC issued a further reporting restriction on Robinson's case, prohibiting any reporting of Robinson's case or the grooming trial until the latter case was complete.
+Robinson was jailed and later released in mid-2018 for imperilling the course of justice in the Huddersfield sex abuse ring trial.
+On 25 May 2018, Robinson was arrested for a breach of the peace while live streaming outside Leeds Crown Court, during the trial of the Huddersfield grooming gang on which reporting restrictions had been ordered by the judge.
+Following Robinson's arrest Judge Geoffrey Marson QC issued a further reporting restriction on Robinson's case, prohibiting any reporting of Robinson's case or the grooming trial until the latter case was complete.

 The reporting restriction with regard to Robinson was lifted on 29 May 2018, following a challenge by journalists.
 The media reported that Robinson had admitted contempt of court by publishing information that could prejudice an ongoing trial, and had been jailed for 13 months.
 Judge Marson sentenced Robinson to ten months for contempt of court and his previous three months' suspended sentence was activated because of the breach.
 Robinson's lawyer said that Robinson felt "deep regret" after comprehending the potential consequences of his behaviour.
 Having breached a temporary section 4 (2) order under the Contempt of Court Act 1981, Robinson was told that if a retrial had to be held as a result of his actions the cost could be "hundreds and hundreds of thousands of pounds".
 Dominic Casciani, the BBC's home affairs correspondent, said, "This is not some new form of censorship directed at Robinson.
 These are rules that apply to us all, equally.
 If he is unsure about that, he's now got time on his hands to read a copy of Essential Law for Journalists."